The five values we promote

 - Individual Liberty

 - Tolerance of those from Different Faiths and Beliefs

 Children have many opportunities for their voices to be heard.
 We have a school council which meets regularly to discuss issues raised in class council meetings.
-The two council members from each class are voted for by their class.
+The council member from each class is voted for by their class.
 Children are able to share their views and ideas for the school through their school council representatives.
 In year 6 we have house captains.
 The candidates prepare a speech which they present to their house, children from year 1 to year 5.
 They then vote on who they want to be their house captains and vice-captains.
 Visits from local councillors help to reinforce the process and value of democracy.

 The Rule of Law

 At Sutton-at-Hone, the importance of laws – whether they are those that govern the class, the school or the country – are consistently reinforced.
 Our school has ‘Golden Rules’, which are deeply embedded in our work every day.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Our pupils are taught the value and reasons behind laws – that they govern and protect us; the responsibilities that this involves; and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.